ibmcloudprivate2/httpbin-wrapper/docs-src/docs/loopback.md

 ## Loopback 4

+Loopback is nodejs framework with TypeScript where you can develop API application fast using Swagger and OpenAPI.

 - to develop loopback 4 you will need nodejs and npm, ensure you have both nodejs and npm installed, refer to [nodejs setup](nodejs.md).

 - Install LoopBack 4 CLI